Skip to main content

 The four signals every sending domain needs

-• MX — points to the mail server that accepts incoming mail.
-Without this, the domain can't receive mail at all.
+• MX — points to the mail server that accepts incoming mail, lowest priority number first.
+Without it, the domain cannot receive mail at all.

-• SPF — TXT record listing which IPs and includes are allowed to send mail "from" this domain.
-End with -all or ~all to enforce.
+• SPF — a single TXT record listing which IPs and include mechanisms may send for this domain.
+It should end with -all (hard fail) or ~all (soft fail) to actually mean something.

-• DMARC — published at _dmarc.<domain>, tells recipients what to do when SPF/DKIM fails. p=reject is the strongest policy; p=none is monitor-only and doesn't actually prevent spoofing.
+• DMARC — published at _dmarc.<domain>, it tells receivers what to do when authentication fails. p=reject is the strongest policy; p=none is monitor-only and does not actually stop spoofing.

-• DKIM — cryptographic signature attached to outgoing mail.
-The public key is published at <selector>._domainkey.<domain>.
-Selectors are domain-specific (Google uses google; SendGrid uses s1, s2; Postmark uses pm).
+• DKIM — a cryptographic signature added to each message.
+The public key lives at <selector>._domainkey.<domain>.
+Selectors are provider-specific: Google uses google, SendGrid uses s1 and s2, Postmark uses pm.

 JSON API